Horio Tadauji

 He was the second leader of the Matsue clan.

 In 1600 at the Battle of Sekigahara, acting as a substitute for Yoshiharu who had been injured in the run up to the battle, Tadauji took part in Tokugawa Ieyasu's force.

-After the battle, Ieyasu praise Tadauji for his credit and add his domain to 240,000 koku at Izumo Province.
+After the battle, Ieyasu praised Tadauji for his credit and added his domain to 240,000 koku at Izumo Province.

-In 1604, Tadauji died before his father Horio Yoshiharu, Tadauji died young from a disease, and his son, Horio Tadaharu succeeded to head of a house.
-Tadaharu was so young (9 years old), later Yoshiharu ruled as a godfather until his own death on 1611.
+In 1604, Tadauji died young from a disease before his father Horio Yoshiharu.
+Tadauji's son, Horio Tadaharu succeeded him as the head of the house.
+Tadaharu was so young (9 years old), that later Yoshiharu ruled as a godfather until his own death in 1611.